How well does your firm actually rank in Google’s Local Pack results? And does it matter?

 A potential client looking for a personal injury attorney doing a Google search from a hospital may see a different #1 ranking firm than someone searching a few blocks away.

-Rank Tracking Can Vary By The Location of the Searcher
+Rank Tracking Will Vary By The Physical Location of the Searcher

 To illustrate this point, let’s use a visual example.